Quantum Groups and Quantum Cohomology: Baxter subalgebras and Casimir connection

 In general, $F_0$ is not finite-dimensional and the trace in \eqref{baxter_E} is an infinite sum.
-However, it is well defined as a formal series if $F_0$ satisfies the grading assumption from Section \ref{s_compl}.
+However, it is well defined as a formal series in the variable $g\in \fH$ if $F_0$ satisfies the grading assumption from Section \ref{s_compl}.
 We denote by